-It is stipulated by British Standard BS 2646 Part2 that autoclaves should have 1 metre clear space all round to allow for service access, but we recognise that this can be difficult to provide.
-At minimum we would recommend a minimum of 500mm clear space all round.
+British Standard BS 2646 Part2 states that autoclaves should have a one metre clear space all round to allow for service access but we recognise that this can be difficult to provide so we would recommend a minimum of 500mm clear space all round.
 If it is not possible to provide this all round it may be acceptable to provide space to one side only provided the autoclave service connections can be made such that the autoclave (if size permits) can be moved without difficulty.
 In the case of all pipe connections provision should be made to ensure that rigid pipework can be readily disconnected.